CarlosGabaldon/dusty-feet-adventures/README.md

   - Upgrade to Rails 5.0.0.beta1 => complete
   - Upload GPX file and parse track points to Trail#route => complete
   - Client side Trail map created from lat_long_coords from Trail#route => not started
+  - Ajax image fields for new trails => in progress, need to merge branch: add_more_trail_images_ajax, once issue https://github.com/CarlosGabaldon/dusty-feet-adventures/issues/18 is resolved.

  - To Do
    - Admin trail map tool for creating: